ekandreas/virtualposts/readme.txt

 == Description ==

+WordPress plugin to publish virtual posts from any feed.

 == Installation ==

 = Manual Installation =

-1. Upload the entire `/virtual-posts` directory to the `/wp-content/plugins/` directory.
+1. Upload the entire `/virtualposts` directory to the `/wp-content/plugins/` directory.
 2. Activate Virtual Posts through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==